SardinhaAlmeida/PDS/README.md

 # PDS 2023 Practical classes

-Practical guides of the course of Software Patterns and Design (PDS).
+Practical guides of the Software Patterns and Design (PDS) course.

 ## Authors